HaoLiangPao/HaoLiangPao/README.md

 - ⚡ Fun fact: ...
 -->
 I’m currently working at IBM Canada as a software developer, developing web tools and maintaining the continuous integration processes.
-🌱 Graduated at U of T in 2020 with a specialist of Entironmental Chemistry and a minor in Computer Sience.
+🌱 Graduated at U of T in 2020 with a specialist of Environmental Chemistry and a minor in Computer Science.

 Always keep learning and coding!! 🤘